History of the Buffalo Bills: 1994–1997: Decline

 The four consecutive failures to win the title game, despite a 14–2 regular-season record against the NFC, inspired many jokes.
 Tasker recalled that when he made motivational speeches to groups of children, "invariably, some little guy raises his hand.
 He goes, 'Do you know what Bills stands for?' and I've heard it a hundred times.
 I go, 'No, what?'
 He goes 'Boy, I Love Losing Super Bowls'."
 A player denounced the team's poor reputation: "They still consider us losers.
 That is the most unfair statement that I've ever seen or heard or read in my life".
 Andrea Kremer recalled, however, that "I don't think there's any doubt that America, that the national fan base, turned their back on the Bills.
 They're just tired of it".
 The Bills would not get a chance to make it five straight in 1994.
 The team stumbled down the stretch and finished 7–9, fourth in the division and out of the playoffs.
 During this period Tasker established himself year in and year out as the league's top special teams performer.

 In 1995, Buffalo signed free agent linebacker Bryce Paup to anchor the defense.
 The expansion Carolina Panthers ended up selecting several key Bills contributors (backup quarterback Frank Reich, wide receiver Don Beebe and tight end Pete Metzelaars) in the expansion draft, where they formed the core of that team's inaugural roster.

 The Bills again made the playoffs with a 10–6 record, and defeated Miami in the wild card round.
 They would not get a chance to get back to the Super Bowl—the Pittsburgh Steelers, who went on to advance to the Super Bowl, beat Buffalo in the divisional playoffs 40–21.

 In 1996, the Bills saw their commanding lead in the AFC East race disappear to a surging New England Patriots team; the Bills won against the Patriots in September, then in late October the Patriots won after three touchdowns were scored in the final 85 seconds.
-The Bills still made the playoffs as the Wild Card home team; they became the first victim of the cinderella Jacksonville Jaguars, the first (and, as of the present, only) visiting team ever to win a playoff game at Rich Stadium.
+The Bills still made the playoffs as the Wild Card home team; they became the first victim of the cinderella Jacksonville Jaguars, the first visiting team ever to win a playoff game at Rich Stadium.
 Jim Kelly retired after the season after the Bills management told him they were moving in a new direction and wanted him to help develop a younger QB to take over, signaling an end to the most successful era in Bills history.
 Thurman Thomas gave way to new running back Antowain Smith.
 Kelly's loss was felt in 1997, when his replacement Todd Collins faltered and the Bills stumbled to 6–10.
 Coach Marv Levy retired after the season.